French lawmakers pass emergency rollover budget law

 Posted on December 23, 2025

-PARIS, Dec 23 (Reuters) - French lawmakers scrambled on Tuesday to pass emergency legislation to keep the state running in January until a proper 2026 budget can be approved by the country's deeply divided parliament.
+PARIS, Dec 23 (Reuters) - French lawmakers passed emergency legislation on Tuesday to keep the state running in January until a proper 2026 budget can be approved by the deeply divided parliament.

-The law, which is likely to be passed on Tuesday, allows the state to roll over 2025 spending limits into the new year and to collect taxes and issue debt.
+The law, which was adopted unanimously in the lower house and in the Senate, allows the state to roll over 2025 spending limits into the new year and to collect taxes and issue debt.

-Investors and ratings agencies are scrutinising France's finances as Lecornu struggles to rein in a budget deficit running at 5.4% of national output this year - the euro zone's highest.
+Investors and ratings agencies are scrutinising France's finances as Lecornu struggles to rein in a budget deficit running at 5.4% of national output this year - the highest in the 20-nation euro zone.

-Lecornu's minority government has little room for manoeuvre in France's fractious parliament, where budget battles have already toppled three governments since President Emmanuel Macron lost his majority in a 2024 snap election.
+Lecornu's minority government has little room for manoeuvre in the fractious parliament, where budget battles have already toppled three governments since President Emmanuel Macron lost his majority in a 2024 snap election.

 France used emergency rollover legislation last year until a proper 2025 budget could be passed in February, which the government says cost 12 billion euros ($14 billion).